hashicorp/terraform-provider-azurerm/website/docs/r/monitor_data_collection_rule.html.markdown

 ---

-A `extensions` block supports the following:
+A `extension` block supports the following:

 * `extension_name` - (Required) The name of the VM extension.